nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Aspect : How `view` may be executed**

 * **Alternative 1 (current choice)** : User can view either a client or product
-    * Pros : Allows the user to focus on a particular client or product
+    * Pros : Focus on a particular client or product
     * Cons : Unable to view multiple clients or products
 * **Alternative 2** : User can view multiple clients or products
     * Pros : Easier comparisons between clients or products